 Step 2.7.6: Screening Check

 Recalculate ΔCDF from Equation 1 using the updated estimates of the NSPs for the retained fire scenarios in the fire area(s) under review, and the most recent values for the remaining factors.
-Record the adjusted ΔCDF value in the 2.1.8 in Attachment 1.
+Record the adjusted ΔCDF value in the Worksheet 2.1.8 in Attachment 1.

 If the recalculated value of ΔCDF is lower than 1E-6, then the finding screens to Green, and the analysis is complete.